openstack/tacker/doc/source/user/coordinate_api_client_in_coordinatevnf_script.rst

              token, obtained using the client credentials
              grant type after authenticating using client
              identifier and client password.
+           * ``OAUTH2_CLIENT_CERT``:  use an OAuth 2.0 token,
+             obtained using the client credentials grant type after mutually authenticating using client
+             identifier and X.509 certificates.
        * - \>>> paramsBasic
          - 0..1
          - Parameters for authentication/authorization